axibase/atsd/rule-engine/functions-series.md

 ## `db_last`

-The `db_last` function retrieves the most recent value stored in the database for the specified series, regardless of the date of storage.
+Retrieves the most recent value stored in the database for the specified series, regardless of the date of storage.

-The functions return `Double.NaN` if no matching series is found.
+Returns `Double.NaN` if no matching series is found.

 ### `db_last(string m)`